Food, Drink & Hospitality Food, hospitality and tourism

 Premises licence in Scotland

 To sell alcohol from your premises in Scotland, you must apply for a premises licence from your local Licensing Board.
-Each of Scotland's 32 council areas has its own Licensing Board.
+Each of Scotland's 32 council areas has a Licensing Board (a council may divide its area into divisions, each with its own Board).

 The application process includes: